Last updated on June 4, 2026

 Escape Tunnel

 Escape Tunnel is decidedly better than most similar effects since it doesnโ€™t cost mana to activate.
 Note that you have to choose between the basic land or the unblockable creature โ€“ sometimes itโ€™ll have to do an Evolving Wilds impression.
-But in the late game, thisโ€™ll help make sure that those small creatures can still get their combat damage triggers in.
+But in the late game, thisโ€™ll help make sure that a small creature can still get their combat damage triggers in.

 Soulstone Sanctuary